shadowbq/robust-atd/README.md

 ### PKG Download & Manual Install Alternative

-Note: python setup.py will attempt to install dependencies from the internet via `pip`.
+Note: `python setup.py install` will attempt to install dependencies from the internet via `pip`.

+For offline runtime installation, please download the pip packages listed in the `requirements.txt`.

+### Virutalenv

+It is recommended to install virtualenv & virtualenvwrapper via Virtualenv Burrito.

+See: README_PYTHON_UP.md

 ```
 $> mkvirtualenv robust